deeplook/mcinstall/README.rst

 This will download a Miniconda binary from https://repo.continuum.io/miniconda/ like https://repo.continuum.io/miniconda/Miniconda3-latest-MacOSX-x86_64.sh, unpack and install it locally.
-It was tested on macOS and Linux ok, but will fail on Windows (patches welcome).
+It was tested on macOS and Linux ok, and has some experimental Windows support.

 This script has no external dependencies, but expects to be run with Python 3.